After-School Snacks and Meals

 - The Food and Nutrition Assistance Landscape: Fiscal Year 2021 Annual Report

-In FY 2020, the program provided an average of 846 thousand snacks daily and 119 million total snacks.
+In FY 2020, the program provided an average of 846,000 snacks daily and 119 million total snacks.
 About 91 percent of snacks were served in high-need area eligible schools in that year.
-In FY 2021, the first full fiscal year of the pandemic, the program served an average of 474 thousand snacks daily and 87 million total snacks, about 85 percent of which were served in high-need area eligible schools.
+In FY 2021, the first full fiscal year of the pandemic, the program served an average of 475,000 snacks daily and 87 million total snacks, about 85 percent of which were served in high-need area eligible schools.
+The number of snacks served rebounded in FY 2022 but was still down from pre-pandemic levels.
+In that year, the program served an average of 902,000 snacks daily and 146 million total snacks, about 88 percent of which were served in high-need area eligible schools.

 USDA, Economic Research Service examined the school and district-level characteristics associated with offering the NSLP After-School Snack Program using USDA’s School Nutrition Dietary Assessment Study IV, conducted from January to June in 2010.
 Schools with a higher share of students receiving free or reduced-price lunches were more likely than other schools to offer the program, as were those in high poverty districts and urban areas.
 Elementary schools were more likely to offer the program than middle schools, whereas high schools were less likely to offer it.
 To learn more, please see: